nkristek/Smaragd/README.md

 This is a very lightweight library containing base classes for implementing .NET applications using the MVVM architecture.
 It is fully unit tested and platform independent.

-For an example project, please visit my other project [Stein](https://github.com/nkristek/Stein), where it is used in a WPF environment.

 ## Features

 Smaragd offers base implementations of key .NET interfaces for building WPF / MVVM applications.